 Overtime pay is not based on the calendar day of the week but on the scheduled workweek.
 A workweek may differ as they are set by employers.
 Therefore, working on the weekend, either Saturday or Sunday, does not automatically qualify an individual to receive overtime pay.

-As it is common for Sunday to fall on the last day of the workweek, people often presume that working on a Sunday automatically entitles them to overtime pay.
+As it is common for Sundays to fall on the last day of the workweek, people often presume that working on Sundays automatically entitles them to overtime pay.
 However, this is only true if it is the seventh consecutive workday of the individual’s workweek.

 How many hours-off between shifts is required in California?

-California labor laws do not specify a mandatory number of hours between shifts.
-Therefore, employers do not have to provide their employees with time-off between consecutive shifts.
-However, there are regulated industries which specify an amount of hours which an employee must take off before working again.
-Workers in unions may also have stipulations in their collective bargaining agreements regarding time-off between shifts.
+California labor laws do not specify a mandatory number of hours between shifts, so employers do not have to provide their employees with time off between consecutive shifts.
+However, there are regulated industries that specify the amount of hours that an employee must take off before working again.
+Workers in unions may also have stipulations in their collective bargaining agreements regarding time off between shifts.

 What does ‘hours worked’ include in California?

-• Commuting: Travel time to and from work is considered as hours worked if the employee must travel to a job site which is far from their office, or if it is mandatory to use employer-provided transportation.
+- Commuting: Travel time to and from work is considered hours worked if the employee must travel to a job site far from their office or if employer-provided transportation is mandatory.

 What is the most hours a salaried employee can work in California?